zbych/docker/README.md

  - Xdebug (even in PHP7)

 ### How to use?
+ - Clone your working copy of Magento or Magento2
  - `docker-project-init container_name project`
- - Adjust .env file and docker-compose.yml if needed
+ - Adjust .env file if needed
  - Run `sudo docker-compose up`
+ - Enjoy